kgeun/Rewards-App/README.md

 Sky News | Valid | Ineligible
 Sky News | Invalid | Ineligible
 ------------ | --------------------------- | ---------------------------
-Sky Music | Valid | Get Reward (Pirates of Caribbean Collection) Sky Music | Invalid | Invalid Account Number
+Sky Movie | Valid | Get Reward (Pirates of Caribbean Collection) Sky Movie | Invalid | Invalid Account Number

 ### Valid Account Number Criteria
 **If the first four digits are all the same, it is judged to be Valid**